Raku/Documentable/README.md

 ### \$.pod

-Perl6 Pod Structure.
+Perl6 Pod Structure (obtained using `Pod::Load` module).

 ### Bool \$.pod-is-complete

-Indicates if the Pod is complete (in the official doc generation is always set to [True](https://github.com/perl6/doc/blob/f328984196e33e4aec2d4c0a94e973a04447689f/htmlify.p6#L303)).
+Indicates if the Pod represented by the `Perl6::Documentable` object is completed.
+A Pod is completed if represents the whole pod source, that's to say, the `$.pod` attribute contains an entire pod file.

+It will be considered incomplete if the `Perl6::Documentable` object represents a definition.
+In that case the `$.pod` attribute will only contain the part corresponding to the definition.

 ### Str \$.summary